 How does ransomware work?

 Today, most organizations have robust business continuity and disaster recovery programs that include regular data backups.
 These backup practices mitigated the impact of encryption-only ransomware attacks.
-In response, cybercriminals incorporated additional steps into their attacks so that they could ensure persistence and steal data.
+In response, cybercriminals incorporated additional steps into their attacks so they could ensure persistence and steal data.

 Ransomware, like most malware, starts by compromising a network connected device.
 Often, cybercriminals start with a phishing attack, hoping that someone will click a malicious link or download a malicious file.